bryanhirsch/drupal7-minimal-behat/README.md

         test/features/bootstrap/FeatureContext.php

-   Happily, we are not starting from scratch.
-The drupal extension included in our composer.json pulled in a bunch of Drupal step definitions created to test the D6->D7 upgrade for drupal.org.
-Rather than write our own step definitions, we can reuse existing ones.
+   Writing custom tests like ^^ this is pretty simple.
+But it's even easier to reuse existing tests.
+The drupal extension included in composer.json pulled in a bunch of Drupal step definitions created to test the D6->D7 upgrade for drupal.org.
+Rather than start by writing our own step definitions, lets see if there's anything there we can reuse.

+1. Check existing step definitions.
+Reuse any applicable before writing our own new custom tests.

+     Check existing step definitions like this:

+        behat -dl